Tchongas/MCSRobsremote/README.md

 - Built‑in plugins are included with the app and work automatically.
 - You can add your own plugins by placing `.js` files in the `plugins/` folder next to the app executable.
 - When you add or edit a plugin file, the app detects the change and reloads automatically.

-## Connection hiccups (quick checks)

-- Is OBS running and its WebSocket enabled?
-- Is the URL/password correct?
-Local default: `ws://localhost:4455`.
-- Any firewall blocking the port?
-- If you are using it remotely, make sure to forward the port, or use something like RadminVPN.

-## Security

-- ROBSon connects only to the OBS WebSocket you specify.
-- External plugins are sandboxed with limited access.
-- ONLY GIVE ACCESS TO PEOPLE YOU TRUST, since they can just plug the password in other apps to control your OBS, not putting a `_` will not stop them from controlling your OBS.
-PLEASE

 ## Getting updates or help